MayBaMay/PB_P5/README.md

 <br/>or '0' to come back to main menu

     Method **prod_not_in_category()** :
-<br/>In case the chosen product doesn't belong to the chosen category, asks user's confirmation if he/she wants to display categories list or choose an other product number
+<br/>In case the chosen product doesn't belong to the chosen category, asks user's confirmation if he/she wants to display categories list (input '-1') or choose an other product number(any else input)

     Method **exit()** :
 <br/>Asks user's confirmation if he/she wants to quit the program